react-navigation/react-navigation.github.io/versioned_docs/version-8.x/native-stack-navigator.md

 #### `gestureCancel`

-This event is fired when a swipe back gesture is canceled on iOS.
+This event is fired when the swipe back gesture is canceled.
+Only supported on iOS.

 Example: